AgoraLab/agora-chat-uikit/design-guide.md

 ## 1.5.2.
 Shadow

-Shadows are applied to alerts, pop-ups, drawers, etc., to distinguish levels and highlight focused components.
+Shadows are applied to alerts, pop-ups, drawers, and others, to distinguish levels and highlight components in focus.

 ### 1.5.2.1.
-Shadow Size
+Shadow size

-Shadows are categorized into three types: small, medium, and large.
-The general principle is: the smaller the component, the more recommended it is to use a small shadow, and vice versa.
+Shadows are categorized into three types: Small, medium, and large.
+The general principle is the following: The smaller the component, the more recommended it is to use a small shadow, and vice versa.
 Additionally, the size of the rounded corners affects the shadow recommendation.

 ### 1.5.2.2.
-Shadow Token
+Shadow token

 To ensure the shadow effect is natural and soft, each shadow has two layers with different offsets, blurriness, and transparency values.
 There are also two sets of shadows for light and dark modes.

-#### Shadow on Light
+#### Shadow on light

 ```css
 /* shadow/onlight/large */